Saint Elias Mountains: Geology

 The Saint Elias Mountains formed at the plate boundary between the Yakutat and North American plates.
 The up-to-12 km-thick sediments that have been deposited on top of the Yakutat plate became imbricated and deformed as they were scraped off and compose today the southern (coastal) flanks of the St. Elias Mountains.
 In contrast the high elevated regions of the drainage divide (Bagley Icefield, Seward Glacier) and north of it are composed of rocks that are part of the North American plate.

 The highest peaks of the St. Elias Mountains are located in the high ice field region of the Kluane National Park (Mount Logan, Mount Vancouver) and north of the Malaspina Glacier (Mount Saint Elias, Mount Cook), in the region known as the St. Elias syntaxis.
 At the syntaxis region the tectonic style changes from strike-slip motion along the Fairweather Fault to collision west of Malaspina Strait.
 This tectonic transition concentrates stress in the crust at the syntaxis that together with efficient glacial erosion results in positive feedback processes that through time forms extreme high mountain peaks and local relief, and rapid exhumation of rocks from up to 10 km depths to the surface.

+Climate

+The Saint Elias Mountains have one of the most extreme climates in North America, produced by the collision of moisture-laden Pacific storm systems with the highest coastal mountain wall on Earth.
+The range divides sharply into two climatic regimes: a comparatively mild but violently stormy maritime zone on its southern and southeastern (windward) flanks, and a dry, intensely cold continental zone in its northern interior, sheltered within the range's rain shadow.